Dev-Siri/Dev-Siri/README.md

 I write colorful text on dark background <br />
 thats it

-I use rust btw. not trying to show off or anything, but I throw my keyboard only 1 once per day.
-(I bet its less than how many times you do)
+I use rust btw.
+professional shtposter on the bird app.

 ### Links